-- Rent your wheels at the best rate with Discover Cars– a car search engine that compares prices across local and international car rental companies.
+- Rent your wheels at THE BEST RATE with Localrent – a car search engine that provides very competitive prices across local suppliers.

 - Remember to always get TRAVEL INSURANCE for peace of mind.
 Check trustworthy SAFETY WING for the best rates.
 It also offers Covid related events!